Complete Guide to an Online Associate Degree

 Regardless of a student’s goals, it is paramount to ensure that a particular school or program, especially one offered online, is accredited.
 In addition to measuring academic capability and educational value, accredited schools are in a position to offer financial assistance at the federal government level to supplement aidoffered by a state and the individual institution.
 Enrolling in an accredited instiution also ensures that your credits are applicable to transfer, should you decide to change schools.

-Comprehensive List of Online Colleges & Universities for a Associate Degree Degree
+Comprehensive List of Colleges & Universities for an Online Associate Degree

 What is an Online Associate Degree?